cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/helper_classes/Jcl_skeletons.md

 The skeleton JCL in our examples uses strings in brackets '<>' to identify placeholders which get substituted at runtime.
 Currently, these are fixed names and only these 'variables' can be used to substitute placeholders by concrete values.

 In total there are three pieces of JCL that get generated during runtime:
-Job card - JobCard.jcl
+- Job card - JobCard.jcl
-Delete temporary Dataset: deleteDs.skel
+- Delete temporary Dataset: deleteDs.skel
+- IEBCOPY job: iebcopy.skel

 ## A job card JobCard.jcl